A fractional representation approach to the robust regulation problem for MIMO systems: Examples

-Choose $\stable=\pstable$.
-The reason for such a choice is that the signal generator has infinitely many poles on the imaginary axis, which poses some restriction on the stability type achievable.
-E.g., it is not possible to solve the proposed robust regulation problem if $\stable$ is chosen to be $\Hinfty$ \cite{LaakkonenPohjolainen2015}.
-A robustly regulating controller is constructed applying Design procedure \ref{des:DesignGeneral}.
+Before proceeding a suitable ring of stable transfer functions and the ideal characterizing causality are fixed.
+The ring is chosen to be $\stable=\pstable$.
+The reason for this is that the signal generator has infinitely many poles on the imaginary axis, which poses some restriction on the stability type achievable.
+E.g., it is not possible to solve the proposed robust regulation problem if $\stable$ is chosen to be $\Hinfty$.\cite{LaakkonenPohjolainen2015} The ideal $\primeideal$ is chosen to be

+This mean that (strictly) causal stable elements are exactly the elements that are (strictly) proper in the sense of the definition given by Curtain and Morris\cite{CurtainMorris2009}.
+It is easy to verify that $\primeideal$ is an ideal, but it is more complicated to show that it is prime.
+However, this is not needed since the plant possess right and left coprime factorizations.
+This follows since the stabilizing controller is rational and has coprime factorizations.
+Then strictly causal plants have only causal stabilizing controllers due to the results by Vidyasagar et al.\cite{Vidyasagaretal1982} mentioned in Remark \ref{rem:AlternativeCausality}.
+Finding the actual coprime factorizations is unnecessary.